Public engagement: our promise to you

 We will engage with you in a range of ways and to a varying extent, according to the type of decision we’re making.

-We respect the diversity and equality of citizens and how your cultures, heritage, experiences and languages contribute to the social fabric of Yukon.
+We respect the diversity and equality of citizens and how your cultures, heritage, experiences and languages contribute to the social fabric of the Yukon.
 We want you to be able to have your say in the way that you prefer and get involved to the extent that you’d like.

 We’ll use a variety of methods as often as we can to give as many people as possible the chance to participate.
 The sorts of methods we’ll use are community meetings, open houses, focus groups, individual meetings, discussion documents, social media and surveys.
 Whenever possible, we will offer opportunities to give your input in either English or French or your preferred language.
 We also welcome new ideas for ways to involve you.